 How Much Does Ozempic Cost in Canada?

-Remember that if you are Canadian and have diabetes or if you can get a doctor’s note for the medication, you could be covered by the provincial health insurance plan for this purchase.
+If you are Canadian and have diabetes (or if you can get a doctor’s note for the medication), you could be covered by the provincial health insurance plan for this purchase.

 Is Ozempic Covered in BC and Other Provinces?

-Ozempic is covered by British Columbia PharmCare and by Ontario Health Insurance Plan (OHIP), but only with your doctors approval and in cases where you have treatment resistant diabetes.
-It is not covered for weight loss yet.
-Similar coverage rules apply to Ozempic by all public formularies across Canada.
+Ozempic is covered by British Columbia PharmCare and by Ontario Health Insurance Plan (OHIP), but only with your doctor’s approval and in cases where you have treatment-resistant diabetes.
+Ozempic is not covered for weight loss yet.
+Similar coverage rules apply for all public formularies across Canada.

 The B.C.
 Health Minister Adrian Dix even claimed that Ozempic is a “very good drug” that’s been approved and covered for Type 2 diabetes based on evidence from a “rigorous and independent process.”

-Lots of influencers on TikTok and other social media channels have been recommending Ozempic as a weight loss aid and because of this demand for the medication has gone up.
+Lots of influencers on TikTok and other social media channels have been recommending Ozempic as a weight loss aid, causing increased demand for the medication.

 What Happens If I Stop Ozempic?